redis/redis-doc/topics/cluster-spec.md

 From 7.0, shard pubsub is introduced in which shard channels are assigned to slots by the same algorithm used to assign keys to slots.
 A shard message must be sent to a node that own the slot the shard channel is hashed to.
-The cluster makes sure that published shard messages are forwarded to all the node in the shard, so clients can subscribe to a shard channel by connecting to any one of the nodes in the shard.
+The cluster makes sure the published shard messages are forwarded to all the node in the shard, so clients can subscribe to a shard channel by connecting to any one of the nodes in the shard.